redhat-sap/rhel-for-sap-configurator/README.md

 Usage:<br>
 1 - Copy the files index.html, rhel-for-sap-configurator.css, and rhel-for-sap-configurator.js to a local directory<br>
 2 - Open index.html in your web browser.
-In Chrome, this can be done by using <ctrl>-o.
+In Chrome, this can be done by using &lt;ctrl&gt;-o.